tez-capital/docs.tez.capital_content/en/tezpay/tutorial/_index.md

     **Twitter**/**Discord**/**E-mail** notifications from the advanced
     configuration file*)
 3. Generating an actual payout
-4. Running a continuous payout
+4. Running a continual payout
 5. Keeping TezPay up-to-date

 Before using a command in TezPay, you will need to run